Nafion: Acylation

 The amount of Nafion-H needed to catalyze the acylation of benzene with aroyl chloride is 10–30% less than the Friedel-Crafts catalyst:

 Catalysis of protection groups

 Nafion-H increases reaction rates of protection via dihydropyran or o-trialkylsilation of alcohols, phenol, and carboxylic acids.

 Isomerization

 Nafion can catalyze a 1,2-hydride shift.

 It is possible to immobilize enzymes within the Nafion by enlarging pores with lipophilic salts.
 Nafion maintains a structure and pH to provide a stable environment for the enzymes.
 Applications include catalytic oxidation of adenine dinucleotides.

 Sensors

 Nafion has found use in the production of sensors, with application in ion-selective, metallized, optical, and biosensors.
 What makes Nafion especially interesting is its demonstration in biocompatibility.
 Nafion has been shown to be stable in cell cultures as well as the human body, and there is considerable research towards the production of higher sensitivity glucose sensors.

 Antimicrobial surfaces

 Nafion surfaces show an exclusion zone against bacteria colonization.
 Moreover, layer-by-layer coatings comprising Nafion show excellent antimicrobial properties.

+Biomedical applications of Nafion

+A review of the literature describes the investigation of Nafion in a wide range of biomedical applications, including bioelectronic systems, energy harvesting, sensors, wearable electronics, tissue engineering, lab-on-a-chip platforms, implants, controlled drug delivery systems and antimicrobial surface coatings.